Join the Music Discovery Center as we join the global celebration of MAKE MUSIC DAY!

 BACKGROUND

-Make Music Day is a free celebration of music around the world on June 21, the summer solstice.
+Make Music Day is a free celebration of music around the world on or around June 21st, the summer solstice.

 It is the world’s largest annual music event.
 Launched in 1982 in France as the Fête de la Musique, it is now held on the same day in more than 1,000 cities in 120 countries.